DerGuru/The-Resonant/New Chapters/01 - Part1/P1-01_Resonance.md

 ﻿## Part 1 - Lost and Found | Ch.
-01 - "What if I was meant to, and never will?"
+01 - " I really need to go to bed"

 Jason Fischer stared at the cracked ceramic mug on his desk and wondered, not for the first time, if his life had always been this small.